Russia's war on Ukraine latest: Allies pledge modern tanks to Ukraine | Law-Order

 * Zelenskiy urged a senior U.N. official to help find a way to resolve what Ukrainian authorities decry as a serious consequence of 11 months of war - the deportation to Russia of thousands of adults and children.
 QUOTES

-"We must form such a tank force, such a freedom force that after it strikes, tyranny will never again rise up" - Ukraine leader Zelenskiy.
+"We must form such a tank force, such a freedom force that after it strikes, tyranny will never again rise up" - Zelenskiy.
 "They burn just like all the rest." -Kremlin spokesman Dmitry Peskov, on the prospect of U.S. tanks going to Ukraine.
-(Compiled by Grant McCool)
+(Compiled by Grant McCool, Robert Birsel and Himani Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)